Improving agricultural export legislation

 The Australian Government is improving Australia’s agricultural export legislation.
-This is one of the initiatives aimed at modernising the systems which support the export of Australian agricultural goods.
+This is one of the initiatives being implemented to modernise the systems which support the export of Australian agricultural goods.

 Australia’s agricultural export legislation underpins our reputation as a supplier of safe and reliable food and other products.
 It also assures our trading partners that Australian exports meet their requirements.

-The new export legislation will consolidate and streamline existing export-related requirements.
-It will ensure:
+The new legislation will consolidate and streamline existing export-related requirements.
+It will continue to ensure:

 - exported goods meet importing country requirements

-- government and relevant industry standards are complied with
+- compliance with government and relevant industry standards

-- the integrity of goods, and the accuracy of applied trade descriptions and official marks, are maintained.
+- the integrity of goods and the accuracy of applied trade descriptions and official marks.

 Export Control Rules 2020

 The Rules outline the operational requirements agricultural exporters must meet to export specific commodities from Australia.
 They are based on the current orders and regulations for various commodities under the Export Control Act 1982 and Australian Meat and Live-stock Industry Act 1997.
 Once finalised, the Rules will replace the current legislation.

 The Rules will be legislative instruments under the Export Control Act 2020.
 They will be made by the Secretary of the Department of Agriculture, Water and the Environment, and they will be subject to parliamentary checks and balances, in line with the current Orders.

 The department is consulting international trading partners and domestic stakeholders on the Exposure Draft Export Control Rules 2020 (the draft Rules).
 Consultation on the 12 draft Rules will occur in 3 tranches.